-Benefits You pay Medical Services provided by physicians: Routine Preventive Care Nothing in-network; 100% out-of-network Diagnostic and treatment services provided in the office Office visit copay \$25 Primary care physician, Tier 1 premium-designated specialist Office Visit - \$50 copay, \$75 copay non-premium-designated in network provider; Out-of-network provider: 50% of the Plan allowance and any difference between our Services provided by a hospital: allowance and the billed amount. (after deductible has been met) Inpatient hospital Premium-designated network hospital 20% after \$500 per occurrence deductible and annual deductible are met.
-Non-designated in-network hospital 20% after \$1,000 per occurrence deductible and annual deductible are met Out-of-network 50% of the Plan allowance and any difference between our allowance and the billed amount. (after annual deductible and \$1,000 per-occurrence deductible have been met).
-Outpatient Surgical In-network - 20% after deductible when in an ambulatory surgical center or physician's office; 20% after \$500 per occurrence deductible and the annual deductible has been met, when services are performed in an outpatient hospital based surgical center; Out-of-network - 50% of the Plan allowance and any difference between our allowance and the billed amount. (after deductible has been met) when services are performed in an ambulatory surgical center.
-50% of the Plan allowance and any difference between our allowance and the billed amount (after annual deductible is met plus \$500 per occurrence deductible) in outpatient hospital based surgical center.
-Emergency benefits: Emergency Room \$250 copay per visit in-network/out-of-network Ambulance - emergency services 20% coinsurance (after annual deductible has been met) in-network or out-of-network.
-Mental Health and substance Abuse treatment Regular cost sharing
+Benefits You pay Medical Services provided by physicians: Routine Preventive Care provided in network Nothing Diagnostic and treatment services provided in the office In-network: Office visit copay: \$25 primary care physician Specialist: \$50 copay for Tier 1 premium-designated specialist and \$75 copay for a non-designated network provider; Out of network: 50% after deductible has been met Services provided by a hospital Inpatient In-network: hospital 20% after deductible has been met.
+Out-of-network: 50% after deductible has been met.
+Outpatient Surgical In-network: 20% copay,after deductible, when in an ambulatory surgical center or physician's office; 20% copay, after \$250 per occurrence deductible and annual deductible has been met, when services are performed in an outpatient hospital based surgical center; Out-of-network: 50% copay, after the deductible has been met when services are performed in an ambulatory surgical center; Out-of-network: 50% after annual deductible is met, plus \$250 per occurrence deductible, when services are performed in an outpatient hospital based surgical center.
+Emergency benefits: Emergency Room \$250 copay per visit in-network/out-of-network Ambulance - emergency services 20% copay, after deductible in-network/out-of-network.
+Mental Health and substance Abuse treatment Regular cost sharing Prescription drugs: In network benefits only; costs are as follows: 30-day supply at Retail: Tier 1 \$10; Tier 2 \$35, Tier 3 \$60, Tier 4 \$100

-Benefits You pay

-Prescription drugs: In- Copayments: Up to 30 day supply at Retail:

-Network only Tier 1 \$10

-Tier 2 \$35

-Tier 3 \$60

-Tier 4 \$100

-Up to 90 day supply at Mail Order:
+Up to 90-day supply at Mail Order: Tier 1 \$25; Tier 2 \$87.50; Tier 3 \$150; Tier 4 \$250

-Tier 1 \$25

-Tier 2 \$87.50

-Tier 3 \$150

-Tier 4 \$250